roipoussiere/Zazouck/README.md

 ##Contact

 If you discover a bug or if you have any suggestion, please report it by [opening an issue](https://github.com/roipoussiere/Zazouck/issues).
-If you have other comments to make about Zazouck, you can contact me directly:
+If you have other comments or questions to make about Zazouck, you can also contact me directly:

-Nathanaël Jourdane : nathanael at jourdane dot net
+_Nathanaël Jourdane : nathanael at jourdane dot net_

+For all other questions the answer in 42.